Skip to Content

 16. Forneris Farms

-Forneris Farms harvest their pumpkins and lay them in rows on their pumpkin patch for visitors to pick up.
+Forneris Farms harvests their pumpkins and lays them in rows on their pumpkin patch for visitors to pick up.
 The activities for kids included are corn mazes and train rides which come at an additional cost.

 Pumpkin Farms In California